 Most college students do need a cosigner to get approved for a private student loan.
 A cosigner should be a responsible adult with good credit and a steady income.
 Keep in mind it’s a lot to ask to be a cosigner, since it will impact their credit and they are legally responsible for repaying the student loan if you fail to repay the debt.

-A fixed rate does not change, while a variable rate can increase (or decrease).
+A fixed interest rate does not change, while a variable interest rate can increase (or decrease).
 A variable rate may seem desirable because it is often lower than a fixed rate, but it is more of a risk, since it could very well increase.
 A variable rate could change as often as monthly.
 A fixed rate offers more predictable monthly loan payments.

 When you refinance a student loan, you are taking out a new loan with a private lender.
-Most people choose to refinance when they are able to get a lower interest rate.
+Most people choose to refinance the student loans when they are able to get a lower interest rate.
 A lower interest rate means you will save money overall.
 Some may choose to refinance a student loan if they want to release a cosigner from the original loan or to switch lenders.
 But, refinancing federal student loans into a private loan means the loss of federal benefits, including income-driven repayment, the potential for loan forgiveness or widespread cancellation and the option to pause payments.